Why are in-line check valves so expensive?

 Does your pump have a high cycle rate?

 This is where a simplistic valve design and custom sizing become important.
 With fewer moving parts than swing checks and double door designs, there is less chance of parts breaking off the valve and potentially damaging other components in the system.
-As we have explained here proper check valve sizing is essential to ensuring they function correctly and do not prematurely wear out internal components.
+Proper check valve sizing is essential to ensuring they function correctly and do not prematurely wear out internal components.
 Building a design around your flow and pressure needs, is the key to having a worry-free valve in service.

 Do you have water hammer problems?

 The DFT valve design virtually eliminates this costly and damaging issue.
 Again, this can be handled by custom sizing your valve for the application, not the line size.
 Unlike a swing check, DFT silent check valves do not rely on gravity or fluid flow to close.
 Instead, the disc closes by the spring assist, just a short distance from where the disc must close to prevent backflow and water hammer on both sides of the valve.

 What is the cost of downtime?

 Ask any Production Manager this question and they cringe.
 Imagine stopping production in a plant of 200 employees that make $20/hour CAD for an entire 8 hour work day.
 That’s $32,000 CAD in lost revenue for just a single day.
 Or imagine stopping production in a Northern mine where underground and service miners typically start at $21.50 CAD and are onsite 12 hours a day, 7 days a week, for 2 weeks at a time.
 An inferior check valve installed for de-watering in this instance could fail and lead to high revenue loss from labour and downtime.